 The most obvious difference between Mauritius and the Maldives is the landscape.
-Landing in the Maldives is a bit like finding a sandy dune in the middle of an ocean.
+Landing in the Maldives is a bit like finding a sand dune in the middle of an ocean.
 But landing in Mauritius, you see a volcanic landscape of dramatic mountains and gently rolling hills covered with lush vegetation.
 Whereas the Maldives are a scattering of flat, desert islands, Mauritius is a complex, adventurous landscape.
-Every inch of available space on Mauritius is covered with rolling fields of sugarcane—the air is sweet with the smell of it, and as wind moves through the sugarcane fields they seem to almost wave to you in welcome.
+Every inch of available space on Mauritius is covered with rolling fields of sugarcane—the air is sweet with the smell of it, and as the wind moves through the sugarcane fields, they seem to almost wave to you in welcome.
 If ever there was a tropical island to be called “paradise,” this is it.

 There are more activities and things to see on this small island than anyone could hope to get through in a single honeymoon.
-You can spend an day spotting elusive pink pigeon and other rare birds at the nature sanctuary on Île aux Aigrettes, or go for a long hike in the Nicolière Reserve or Black River Peak Park.
+You can spend a day spotting elusive pink pigeons and other rare birds at the nature sanctuary on Île aux Aigrettes, or go for a long hike in the Nicolière Reserve or Black River Peak Park.
 And whether you choose to go on a walking tour or simply perch at a café and linger over an espresso, it’s worth spending a day in Port Luis, the bustling capital filled with artisan workshops, expat bars, historic architecture, you name it.
 And while there is a lot of history to explore, it's important to know the island was successively colonized by the Dutch, the French, the British and served as a key Indian Ocean trading port for decades, there is a surprising amount of history to explore.
 You will not run out of things to see here.